cleavr/cleaverdocs/content/guides/adonis.md

 On top of that, Cleavr also automatically installs and configures PM2 to run your app and to keep it up.
 Further to that, Cleavr sets PM2 to run in cluster mode to take advantage of available cores for added site performance.

-You can add you Adonis app either in one fell-swoop with flash-deploy or add your app to an existing server.
+You can add your Adonis app either in one fell-swoop with flash-deploy or add your app to an existing server.
 In this guide, we'll add a Adonis app to an existing server.

 ## Add an Adonis site